- Calibration point

 A point feature that defines the measure for a specific location on an LRS route.
 Roads and Highways uses calibration points to define the measures on the routes.
 The measures between two calibration points on a route are derived by linear interpolation.

-A polyline feature that defines all or part of the geometry of an LRS route.
+A polyline feature that defines part (or all) of the geometry of an LRS route.
 Routes in Roads and Highways can share centerlines in the same network (as is the case for concurrent, overlapping, or common routes) or routes in separate networks.

-Functionality in Roads and Highways that improves support for a multiuser enterprise geodatabase LRS Network and event editing by coordinating route and event edits.
+Functionality in Roads and Highways for Desktop that improves support for a multiuser enterprise geodatabase LRS Network and event editing by coordinating route and event edits.

 An example of a point event is a crash location referenced to route Interstate 10 that occurred 10.53 miles down the highway.
 An example of a linear event is the record of a speed limit of 65 MPH on Interstate 10 from 0 miles to 20.5 miles.